-Kidney transplantation, also known as a renal transplant or kidney transplant procedure is a type of organ transplant where a healthy
+Kidney transplantation, otherwise called a renal transplant or kidney transplant procedure is

 Average Kidney Transplant costs in Turkey are € 30,979.